Inferring intermediate states by leveraging the many-body Arrhenius law

 The problem of quantifying the state space of long-lived states was addressed in the literature, especially by employing statistical tools to assess the state space number, i.e. the number of local minima of the trapping potential or metastabilities.
 For instance, one key result in chemical kinetics, is that the randomness parameter or the coefficient of variation measured from the turnover time of an enzymatic reaction can place a strict lower limit on the topology i.e., the number of metastable kinetic states in any viable model for the mechanism of a given enzyme \cite{moffitt2010methods}.
 Another method based on escape time was proposed by Li and Kolomeisky \cite{li2013mechanisms} to determine the mechanism and topology of complex chemical and biological networks.
 There, the authors hypothesized that the dwell-time distributions of events between two states can encode information on number of intermediate states, pathways, and transitions that lie between initial and final states.
 Recently, this theoretical work was tested in a high precision experiment \cite{thorneywork2020direct}, for an overarching set of complex molecular or nanoscale systems to unravel the quantitative features of the underlying energy landscape.
 In another work, the structure of the protein folding energy landscape involving multiple kinetic traps was predicted via the multiple relaxation time scales emanating from the first passage time distribution between reactants and products of these biomolecules \cite{wales2022dynamical}.
-In a similar vein, our key goal here is to uncover the details of the potential landscape from the perspective of the Arrhenius Law, generalized to interacting particle systems \eqref{eq:gen AL}, enables the inference of the number of metastabilities in a potential landscape--- thereby establishing a powerful and robust theoretical method irrespective of the complex underlying mechanisms, and which could not be achieved within the traditional Arrhenius law, Eq. \eqref{eq:AL sp}.
+In a similar vein, here we show that the generalized Arhhenius law, Eq. \eqref{eq:gen AL}, enables the inference of the number of metastabilities in a potential landscape--- thereby establishing a powerful and robust theoretical method irrespective of the complex underlying mechanisms, and which could not be achieved within the traditional Arrhenius law, Eq. \eqref{eq:AL sp}.